 If your trace gets too hot, it could:

 - Delaminate the board (cause the substrate to fail)

 - Cause thermal shutdown of nearby parts on the same copper conductor

 - Greatly reduce the life of components on the board

 None of these are desirable outcomes, so we want to ensure the current density on our boards is going to be within sane margins.

 There are likely better ways to determine current density than this.
 However, if you are just checking the sanity of your design, this should give you a good enough value to work with.

 If you know how much current you need to conduct through your PCB’s copper, what your maximum ambient service temperature is likely to be, and the maximum temperature your trace can reach, you can use the formulas from IPC-2221 to calculate the appropriate trace width.
 Ah, I hear you say, “Isn’t the whole point of this because we don’t have access to the IPC literature?”
 Well, thankfully, there are many online trace width calculators which have these formulas!

-I’m using the calculator on the Advanced Circuits website, and because I’m not located in the U.S., Liberia, or Myanmar, I’ll be using metric for these calculations.
+I’m using the calculator on the Advanced Circuits website, and because I’m not located in the U.S., Liberia, or Myanmar, I’ll be using metrics for these calculations.
 You can use whichever units make you happiest.